Floor sanding and finishing Suffolk.

 IS THERE MUCH DUST ?

-A question we get asked all the time, is there a lot of dust ? the answer is NO as we use Lagler machines which suck up 98% of the dust.
+A question we get asked all the time, is there a lot of dust ? the answer is NO as we use Lagler and Bona machines which suck up 98% of the dust.
 Which is much better than if you have ever had a bad experience from an hired machine, the lager machines which we use are the best in the world and have excellent dust extraction on them.

 On commercial work mainly we use a water based polyurethane lacquer but a two pack one with 2k technology that gives the lacquer excellent abrasion , scuff and spillage resistant and also non yellowing.
 We are also able to sand and seal the composite Granwood sport floors where last year we completed a project in Ipswich 800m2.